KineticLensman/KineticLensman.github.io/_posts/2020-04-18-looping-deep-dive.md

 JKL> (fib 50)
 3.04140932017134E+64
 ```
-Pleasingly, this runs in constant memory, and is 'instaneous' to the naked eye.
+Pleasingly, this runs in constant memory (according to Visual Studio graphical profiler, and is 'instantaeous' to the naked eye.

+Now I need to test the case where `recur` returns to an enclosing function.